-We are currently taking reservations for our grass-fed, hormone free, organically raised and lovingly cared for beef for the winter of 2018.
+We are currently taking reservations for our grass-fed, hormone free, organically raised and lovingly cared for beef for the Summer (June) and early Fall (August) of 2018.
 Below is more information for anyone interested in buying whole or half a cow.

 The Short List: